Chicken Francese gets a creamy twist with this Creamy Chicken Francese recipe!

 As with all of my recipes, I can’t help but add my own twist to dishes.
 I can’t follow recipes word for word.
 It’s like an impulse.

-This one is no exception.
-The traditional Chicken Francese was originally created for veal — also like a piccata — but in our opinion tastes a lot better with chicken.
-The difference between a Francese and a Piccata is in a Francese recipe, the chicken breast is first dipped in flour, then a beaten egg mixture, before being cooked lightly in a tangy lemon buttery sauce.
-With a piccata, however, the batter is done in reverse: first the egg and then the flour.
-The other difference is a piccata has the addition of capers, and as with my own Piccata recipe here, the addition of parmesan cheese in the sauce.
+Originally created for veal and much like a piccata — this recipe tastes a lot better with chicken.
+The difference between a Francese and a Piccata is mainly in the breading of the chicken.
+In a Francese, the chicken breast is first dipped in flour, then a beaten egg mixture before being cooked lightly in a tangy lemon buttery sauce.
+With a Piccata, however, the batter is done in reverse: first the egg and then the flour.
+The other difference is a Piccata has the addition of capers and as with my own Piccata recipe here, the addition of parmesan cheese in the sauce.

 However, adding my own twist to this Francese, I gave a good squeeze of lemon juice and parmesan cheese to the EGG mixture, PLUS a good amount of garlic and the addition of cream to the sauce, to elevate it to a whole new level BETTER than anything you’ll find in a restaurant!

-Also, the sauce includes a dry white wine, which gives it an unbelievable flavour, BUT you don’t have to add it if you’re hesitant to try it with the wine.
+The sauce includes a dry white wine which gives it an unbelievable flavour, BUT you don’t have to add it if you’re hesitant to try it with the wine.
 Simply substitute it with chicken broth.
 Having said that though, the wine does get cooked down so it has a mild hint of taste throughout the sauce.

 If you try this recipe, I’d love to hear how it turned out for you in the comments!